Lipen/discrete-math-course/typst/hw2.typ

 #block(sticky: true)[*Part (a): Well-Founded Relations*]

-A poset $pair(P, prec.eq)$ is _well-founded_ if it has no infinite decreasing chains.
+A poset is _well-founded_ if every non-empty subset has a _minimal_ element.

-// A poset is _well-ordered_ if every non-empty subset has a least element.
+A poset is _well-ordered_ if every non-empty subset has a _least_ element.

 + Is the set of lowercase English strings with lexicographic order well-founded?
 + What about finite strings vs. infinite strings?